 - Step length.

-- Maximum standing time on one leg ( an indicator of balance and strength).
+- Maximum standing time on one leg (a balance and strength indicator).

 Progress in each of these areas can improve your balance which, in turn, can reduce your fall risk.

 Individuals with certain medical conditions should avoid whole body vibration therapy.
 I identify each of these in my blog post, Whole Body Vibration Therapy Contraindications.